Having water when and where you need it can make a big difference in vegetable wash station efficiency.

 Liberty Wall Mount Hanger, $11 from Zoro

 Hose trolleys have been in use in greenhouses and propagation houses for some time.
-These are general made up of a multi-strand metal wire with pulleys (similar to a dog run).
+These are generally made up of a multi-strand metal wire with pulleys (similar to a dog run).
 Multiple pulleys have hangers below them to hold sections of hose.
-The hose expands out when needed and contracts back in when stored in an accordion fashion.
+The hose expands out when needed and contracts back in an accordion fashion for storage.
 Trolleys can be made using materials from the local hardware store (metal wire, pulleys, PVC pipe or hose split lengthwise to support the hose, and some zip ties.)
 Several vendors offer hose trolley kits as well (e.g. FarmTek, Johnny’s)

-Aside from ways to manage hoses lets take a moment to talk about hose nozzles.
-The standard cheap hose nozzles work well, but may not hold up to excessive use on a vegetable farm.
-If you are looking to upgrade to a more durable, and versatile hose nozzle consider upgrading to a “high-pressure wash down gun.”
+Standard, inexpensive hose nozzles work well, but may not hold up to excessive use on a vegetable farm.
+If you are looking to upgrade to a more durable, and versatile hose nozzle consider upgrading to a “high-pressure wash down gun,” some times referred to as the “big blue gun.”

 This can be found at Johnny’s under their tools section.